🔌Connect a channel (Web Chat or social)

 4. Follow the on-screen steps.
 They differ by channel:

 • WhatsApp — You may need to enter a phone number, business details, or link an existing WhatsApp Business account/API.
+Business verification and message templates may be required.
 Follow the prompts; some setups require approval from Meta/WhatsApp.

-• SMS / RCS / Email — You’ll enter credentials or complete setup (e.g. email domain verification, phone number) as shown in the app.
+• SMS / RCS / Email — You’ll enter provider credentials or complete setup (e.g. email domain verification, phone number) as shown in the app.
+No OAuth; we don’t see your email password.

 5. When asked, give the campaign a name and select which bot should handle incoming messages (or leave it unassigned to reply manually).